On the sensitivity of CDAWG-grammars: Abstract

 \section{Abstract}

-The \emph{compact directed acyclic word graphs} (\emph{CDAWG}) [Blumer et al. 1987] of a string is the minimal compact automaton that recognizes all the suffixes of the string.
-CDAWGs are known to be useful for various string tasks including text pattern searching, data compression, and pattern discovery.
-The \emph{CDAWG-grammar} [Belazzougui \& Cunial 2017] is a grammar-based text compression based on the CDAWG.
-In this paper, we prove that the CDAWG-grammar size $\Gsize$ can increase by at most an additive factor of $4\size + 4$ than the original after any single-character edit operation is performed on the input string, where $\size$ denotes the number of edges in the corresponding CDAWG before the edit.
+The \emph{compact directed acyclic word graph} (\emph{CDAWG}) [Blumer et al. 1987] of a string is the minimal compact automaton that recognizes all the suffixes of the string.
+CDAWGs can be used for various string tasks including text pattern searching, data compression, and pattern discovery.
+The \emph{CDAWG-grammar} [Belazzougui \& Cunial 2017] is a grammar-based text compression based on the CDAWG, which allows for representing the CDAWG in $O(\size)$ space without storing the string, where $\size$ denotes the number of CDAWG edges.
+Let $\Gsize$ be the size of the CDAWG-grammar for the input string $T$.
+We show that the worst-case additive sensitivity of the CDAWG-grammar is lower bounded by $3\Gsize-21$ and is upper bounded by $8 \Gsize + 4$.